samgoldman97/samgoldman97.github.io/_pages/about.md

 [Activant Capital](https://www.activantcapital.com/), where I helped dilligence agtech and supply chain investment opportunities.

-Outside of work, I enjoy running, eating ice cream, and reading fiction.
-In a previous life, I was an [NCAA Division I Wrestler at Harvard](https://gocrimson.com/news/2019/6/27/6_27_2019_524) and still cheering for the Crimson.
+Outside of work, I enjoy running, eating ice cream, and reading fiction (fantasy/sci-fi).
+In a previous life, I was an [NCAA Division I Wrestler at Harvard](https://gocrimson.com/news/2019/6/27/6_27_2019_524) and still cheer for the Crimson.

 I'm always happy to discuss new ideas, potential opportunites, and my thoughts on the hopes (and false promises) of machine learning in biochemistry.
 You can